oops-creator/FaceDetect/README.md

 # Facial-Recognition
-Uses transfer learning on VGGFace model to detect faces.
+Uses transfer learning on MobileNet model to recognize faces.
-Employs cosine distance as a metric to find similarity between two images.
+Employs cosine distance as a metric to find similarity between two images (image in 'database' and image currently being recognized).